 The module will support XML filing in multiple countries and will automatically create the XML file from the collected data.

 Data quality is of great importance.
 Our solution has many built-in functions to increase quality and ensure that you are in control of the entire process.
 Furthermore, data can be collected at the source, which ensures the accuracy of the input.

 Our solution is for everyone!
 It is flexible, and you can adapt to the needs of different organizations.
 The modular approach together with configuration and customization possibilities allows you to get a solution that is relevant for you.

 A good user experience is a key part of our solution.
 We help both editors and process owners by providing simple and clear processes and functions to minimize administration.
 Our interface is simple to use and has a consistent structure throughout all the modules.

 As everyone has already been assigned roles and responsibilities with tasks to perform, your organization will save a lot of time by automating the data collection process.
 The collected data is always up to date which avoids work being done twice, and helps to minimize costly mistake with human data entry.

 Digitalization of head office functions – what does it mean?
-Join us in a demonstration where you can start a digitalization journey with all of your group’s head office data.
+Join us for a digital meeting and we will talk about your company’s needs and where you can start a digitalization journey with all of your group’s head office data.